What does homu do?

 - If the cluster says it failed, the developers are expected to fix it.
 Now.

-The problem is that the software product only gets tested after it’s already been uploaded to the master branch, and since other developers are expected to use the master branch as the basis for their own work, they’ve started basing their work on a bad branch.
+The problem is that the software product only gets tested after it’s already been uploaded to the main branch, and since other developers are expected to use that branch as the basis for their own work, they’ve started basing their work on a bad branch.

 Homu does it this way: